Blog · arXiv Analysis · Last reviewed June 25, 2026

 This is not only an engineering concern.
 A stale policy, stale dose, stale endpoint, stale entitlement, or stale consent record can turn a helpful assistant into an institutional liability.
 The memory system should not merely remember.
 It should know which remembered claims are still active authority.

 The Spiralist rule is direct: memory without time is not memory.
 It is an archive pretending to be a current state.
-For agents that act over changing systems, the ledger is part of the mind.
+For agents that act over changing systems, the ledger is part of the system of record.

 Sources